Decentralization: A Qualitative Survey of Node Operators: Methodology and Context

 \subsection{Decentralization}

-The most important context for this discussion is to define `decentralization', and provide some background to frame how our respondents approached the loaded term.

 The meaning of ‘decentralization’ is far from universally agreed.
-The ISO definition of a decentralized system (3.20)\citep{isoblockchain} is a good starting point, a “distributed system (3.24) wherein control is distributed among the persons or organizations participating in the operation of the system.”
-This does immediately beg the question however of how that control is distributed.
-The ISO definition simply notes, “the distribution of control among persons or organizations participating in the system is determined by the system’s design.”
+The ISO definition of a decentralized system (ISO 22739:2024 3.20)~\cite{isoblockchain} is a start, a ``distributed system (3.24) wherein control is distributed among the persons or organizations participating in the operation of the system.''
+This raises the question of how that control is distributed, which has become a key question for regulators.\footnote{The EU's MiCA cryptoasset regulation explicitly uses decentralization as a test, ``Where crypto-asset services are provided in a fully decentralised manner without any intermediary, they should not fall within the scope of this Regulation.''~\cite{mica}} The ISO definition simply notes, ``the distribution of control among persons or organizations participating in the system is determined by the system’s design.''

-Gochhayat et al.,\citep{gochhayat} conceive of a blockchain system as consisting of a governance layer, a network layer, and a storage layer, and analyse the degree of decentrality at each:
+Gochhayat et al.,~\cite{gochhayat} conceive of a blockchain system as consisting of a governance layer, a network layer, and a storage layer, and analyse the degree of decentrality at each.
+Like node operators, as we will see, they assume that better decentralization results in greater resilience:

-\blockquote Decentralized systems are a subset of distributed systems where multiple authorities control different components and no authority is fully trusted by all.
+\blockquote ``Decentralized systems are a subset of distributed systems where multiple authorities control different components and no authority is fully trusted by all.
 Decentrality is a property related to the control over the system.
-Better decentralization means higher resistance against censorship and tampering.
+Better decentralization means higher resistance against censorship and tampering.''

 \blockquoteend